Bulgaria, a country that’s both old and new:

 Other activities in summer include cycling, mountain climbing, hiking, golfing, hunting and paragliding.

 In winter, Bulgaria’s high mountains turn into picturesque and perfect ski slopes.
 Borovets in the Rila Mountains is the oldest and biggest mountain resort in Bulgaria.
 Other popular ski resorts are Pamporovo (in the Rhodopi Mountains) which also runs a premium ski school, Vitosha which is home of Bulgaria’s National Ski School and the modern resort of Bansko, situated at the foothills of the Pirin Mountain in southwest Bulgaria.

 Bulgaria is a country that is quickly being discovered by the travel world and if you’re looking for a destination that’s not yet over-run by mass market tourism, don’t leave your visit too late!

-To see photos from our Bulgaria albums click here.Please share your thoughts on this by posting a comment below.
+To see photos from our Bulgaria albums click here.Please take a moment to comment below.